DSpace/RestContract/entitytypes.md

 A sample can be found at https://dspace7-entities.atmire.com/rest/#https://dspace7-entities.atmire.com/rest/api/core/itemtypes/1/relationshiptypes
 It embeds the [relationshiptypes](relationshiptypes.md) which are linked to the given item type (either on the left or right side)

+## Get Entity type from label
+**/api/core/entitytypes/label/<:entity-type-label>**

+A sample request would be https://dspace7-entities.atmire.com/server/#/server/api/core/entitytypes/label/Person The entity-type-label is mandatory

+There's always at most one entity type per label.

+It would respond with:
+* The single entity type if there's a match
+* 404 if the entity type doesn't exist